By Molly Patrick

 To avoid excess oil, drizzle a little oil in your pan and then take a paper towel or clean kitchen cloth and wipe off the excess, leaving just a thin coating.

-If these sound good to you and you want to take it a step further, follow these tips.
+If these sound good to you and you want to take it a step further, follow these tips for cooking without oil.